What is a Design-Build Firm?

-A positive to one person may be a negative to another.
 As we mentioned above, a design-build firm generally means less control for the homeowner, which is great if that’s what you want.
 However, if you know you want to be hands-on with your construction project, take that into consideration when choosing between design-build or the typical design, bid, and build.

 Again, this can be a pro or a con.
 It’s definitely a con if you have your heart set on an architect and a general contractor who are not part of the same firm.
-One thing Mickley advised when considering a design-build firm is to ensure it can produce quality designs.
+One thing Mickley advised when considering a design-build firm is to ensure they can produce quality designs.
 “Some design-build firms call themselves that, but they really don’t possess the design portion,” he said.
 “They just subcontract that out.”

 More objective solutions